everage-app/lendgismo-site/docs/99_docs-readiness-report.md

 2. **Standalone Swagger UI**: Deploy separately
 3. **Embedded in App**: `/api-docs` route

-**Recommendation**: Use Docusaurus OpenAPI plugin for seamless integration
+Recommendation: Use the Docusaurus OpenAPI plugin for integration.

 ---